 Mobile Futures highlights the importance of social and institutional trust in developing good demographic relations.
 The main theoretical framework of the project is drawn from critical integration research that challenges existing integration models portraying society as neutral and integration as a responsibility – and often a problem – of migrants alone.

-The research is divided into four Work Packages (WPs), together producing an interdisciplinary approach to the study of trust.
-The WPs focus on law (WP2), information (WP3), labour market (WP4), and everyday encounters (WP5), which we consider to be crucial for increasing social and institutional trust in society, and, ultimately, for improving societal preparedness for the challenges brought by demographic changes.
+The research is divided into five Work Packages (WPs), together producing an interdisciplinary approach to the study of trust.
+The WPs focus on law (WP2), information (WP3), labour market (WP4), everyday encounters (WP5), and futures (WP7), which we consider to be crucial for increasing social and institutional trust in society, and, ultimately, for improving societal preparedness for the challenges brought by demographic changes.